 Conclusion

-.
 Golden retrievers are available in a nice range of coat coloration that enhances their friendly temperament.
-Choosing a shade is secondary to deciding on a healthy, nicely-bred puppy or adopting a canine that fits your lifestyle.
+Choosing a shade is secondary to deciding on a healthy, nicely bred puppy or adopting a canine that fits your lifestyle.

 Frequently Asked Questions (FAQs)

-Are Cream Golden Retrievers Healthier?
+Are Dark Golden Retrievers Rare?

 There isn’t any clinical evidence that cream Goldens are healthier than darker ones.
 Health relies upon responsible breeding practices, not coat color.